- Car Rentals

 Thoseghar waterfall is a scenic spot located at the edge of the Konkan region.
 The waterfall is drops through a series of cascades with a total height of about 500 m.
 This is a seasonal waterfall which is only seen in monsoon and drops into a deep gorge.

 Thoseghar Falls is famous for its serenity, clam and quiet natural surroundings.
 It is a wonderful place where one can enjoy the beauty of the nature.
-There is a picnic area and a newly constructed .....
+There is a picnic area .....

 |Best of Mahabaleshwar from Pune||2D/1N||₹ 5500||View Details|